jamesmistry/breadlog/docs/source/getting-started.rst

 This configuration assumes you're using the `Rust log crate <https://crates.io/crates/log>`_ for logging in your code.

+If you're using structured logging (the "kv" feature), set ``structured`` to ``true`` and Breadlog will maintain references as key-value pairs rather than message text.

 Step 3: Running Breadlog for the first time
 -------------------------------------------